Great Writing Begins with a Sizzling Start

 Looks great in theory right?
 But how do you get your students to write like this?

-Next, we’re going to give you the tools to transform your students’ writing from fizzling starts to Sizzling Starts in as little as 20 minutes a day.
+Next, we’re going to give you an Action Activity to start transforming your students’ writing from fizzling starts to Sizzling Starts in as little as 20 minutes a day.

 Action Activity: 5-Minute Fast Starts